CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Background

 \subsection{Data corruption types}

 Data corruptions are a common occurrence when collecting monitoring data from industrial machines.
-We describe well-known categories below and at the same time, we explain how each corruption type is being emulated for our experiments and demonstration.

-To systematically evaluate the capabilities of \CPSLint, we designed a set of corruption strategies, mimicking common errors observed in monitoring data.
-These corruptions are applied to the original raw data in localised, non-overlapping blocks of rows (10 rows).
-The corruptions affect a predefined fraction of the total data, in this case 0.5\%.
-The motivation behind corrupting contiguous segments is to ensure that the effects are realistic, challenging and resembling real transmission errors, sensor failures, or logging issues.
-During high-frequency logging, trace logs usually portray a delay effect before going back to normal.
-The following corruption types are supported.
+Whether caused by sensor inaccuracies, data recording subsystem malfunctions, or other culprits, monitoring data collections are accompanied with corruptions.
+Well-known categories are: